phoenix-apps/Phnx/README.md

-# MarkSFrancis
+# Phnx
-`MarkSFrancis` is a framework designed to work with the `.NET` family of libraries to take common tasks and code, and simplify them into easy to use and implement code.
+`Phnx` is a framework designed to work with the `.NET` family of libraries to take common tasks and code, and simplify them into easy to use and implement code.
 This ranges from simplifying password hashing to creating API requests.

 The framework is split into multiple packages, so that developers can pick and choose which parts of the framework they want to use, without needing to add the entire piece.